The Admirals Knife - A Royal Navy tribute Sheffield made knife

 The Trincomalee three bladed Sheffield made pocket knife with the historic keel nail boxed and inclusive of UK postage is £190

 It has a Barlow blade and a Lambsfoot blade both steeped in Sheffield and Naval history.
-The Barlow was developd over hundreds of years in Sheffield.
+The Barlow was developed over hundreds of years in Sheffield.
 It’s accompanied by a full pruner blade.
-It’s a unique knife of which we have a very few and one purchaser has the opportunity to own a nail from the keeel of one of Nelson’s frigates.
+It’s a unique knife of which we have a very few and one purchaser has the opportunity to own a nail from the keel of one of Nelson’s frigates.

 Pieces of the past which are the remains of some truly historic events are incoporated into our products and add a touch of panache to our iterms.
 They are not easy to make and it’s especially hard to find the blanks into which they can be incorporated.
 They are only made in very small quantities.